DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Conclusions

-In this paper, we observe that the local interpretations of DNN are usually inconsistent in different samples, and accordingly define the interpretation inconsistency in DNN.
-According to the interpretation inconsistency, we propose a novel DNN2LR method.
-DNN2LR can generate a compact and accurate candidate set of cross feature fields, with extremely small amount compared to the whole set of second-order and higher-order cross feature fields in a dataset.
+In this paper, we observe that the local interpretations of DNN are usually inconsistent in different samples, and show that this is caused by feature interactions in the hidden layers of DNN.
+Accordingly, we define the interpretation inconsistency in DNN, and propose a novel DNN2LR method.
+DNN2LR can generate an accurate candidate set of cross feature fields, with extremely small amount compared to the whole set of second-order and higher-order cross feature fields in a dataset.
 Based on the corresponding contribution in a LR model, useful cross feature fields can be directly ranked and selected from our compact candidate set.
 The whole process of learning feature crossing can be done via simply training a DNN model and a LR model.
-Extensive experiments have been conducted on five public datasets, as well as two real-world datasets.
-Cross features generated by DNN2LR can empower a simple LR model achieving better performances comparing with the complex DNN model, as well as several state-of-the-art feature crossing methods, i.e., AutoCross and AutoFM.
-The experiments also strongly verify the high efficiency of DNN2LR, especially on real-world datasets with large numbers of feature fields.
-In a word, with our proposed DNN2LR method, we can obtain powerful and globally interpretable models.
+Extensive experiments have been conducted on four public datasets, as well as two real-world datasets.
+Cross features generated by DNN2LR can empower a simple LR model achieving better performances comparing with the complex DNN model, as well as several state-of-the-art feature crossing methods, e.g., AutoCross and AutoFM.
+The experiments also strongly verify the high efficiency of DNN2LR.
+Especially on datasets with large numbers of feature fields, compared with AutoCross and AutoFM, DNN2LR can reduce the running time by $6\times$ to $50\times$.
+In a word, with our proposed DNN2LR method, we can obtain powerful and globally interpretable models in an efficient way.

 \ifCLASSOPTIONcaptionsoff

 \fi